daxiongpro/Qdotfiles/README.md

 git clone git@gitee.com:daxiongpro/Qdotfiles.git ~/.Qdotfiles
 ```

-* This repository is based on zsh, please make sure you have installed it firstly.
+* This repository is based on zsh and oh-my-zsh, please make sure you have installed it firstly.

 ```bash
 cd .Qdotfiles